Why does Endometriosis Take so Long to be Diagnosed?

 Lack of Awareness

-Endometriosis presents differently in each individual, which makes it difficult to recognize early.
-According to the National Library of Medicine, “numerous challenges still remain, including the lack of universal diagnostic criteria."
+Another issue is that endometriosis shows up differently for everyone, which makes it harder to recognize early.
+The National Library of Medicine points out that “numerous challenges still remain, including the lack of universal diagnostic criteria.”

-Similarly, Yale News highlights that endometriosis is “a very common disease that was poorly understood,” emphasizing how gaps in awareness contribute to delayed diagnosis.
+Yale News also describes endometriosis as “a very common disease that was poorly understood,” which shows how gaps in knowledge still play a role in delayed diagnosis.

 Addressing Gender Bias

-Gender bias in healthcare plays a major role in delayed diagnosis, especially for conditions like endometriosis.
-According to global health research, there is a “persistent health gap, with women being under-diagnosed for certain conditions compared to men."
+Gender bias in healthcare is another major factor.
+Research has shown there is a “persistent health gap, with women being under-diagnosed for certain conditions compared to men.”

 “a yawning 13-year gap of not being believed actually by healthcare providers, being told my symptoms were in my head or part of being a woman, or I was exaggerating.”